slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - You must play by your rules, funnel your weird stuff to give you some advantage.
 - im bad in following a script.
 - i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
+- escape competition through authenticity -- naval
+- to be honest speak without identity -- naval
+- honesty is an antidote to impostor syndrome.
 -->

 > *"I'd rather be hated for who I am, than loved for who I am not."
 -- Kurt Cobain*

+> *"When we see truth in a person we call it authenticity."
+-- Naval Ravikant*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.